-Now City of Hope supporters can plan to get a tax break – while supporting breakthrough treatments and research – with an IRA Rollover gift.
+City of Hope supporters, age 70 ½ or older, can get a tax break while supporting breakthrough treatments and research with an IRA Rollover gift.
 With a charitable IRA Rollover gift, you get many benefits.

 - Fulfill part or all of your required minimum distribution for this year.